kubernetes-study-guide/Kubernetes-Study-Guide/52_NetworkPolicies/README.md

 ## Permit access using namespaceSelector

-Here's an example of giving a whole namespace access to your pods:
+Here's an example of giving a whole namespace access to your pods, by editing an existing networkpolicy:

 ```yaml